 “So a lot of additional economics are being created because are engaging with the content on a frequent basis and all of a sudden, your revenue model changes from CPMs (cost per thousand ad rates) and impressions to the number of users, how frequently they engage on the platform.
 It’s a very exciting business model and you’re seeing the transition right now.

 What about using facial recognition inside the arenas to target individual fans interests?
 Tsai was asked.
 Tsai said Barclays Center has not “implemented” facial recognition but suggested that Madison Square Garden might.
-(That might have been an inside joke.
-Some have suggested the Garden uses facial recognition to identify those fans who had been banned from the arena.)
+(Some have suggested the Garden uses facial recognition to identify those fans who had been banned from the arena.)

 Tsai indicated that overcoming privacy concerns would be critical.
 Still, he didn’t dismiss the possibility, briefly saying that the organization had “debated” the issue.